Murder of Shanda Sharer: In literature and stage plays

 The crime was documented in two true crime books, Little Lost Angel by Michael Quinlan and Cruel Sacrifice by Aphrodite Jones; Jones's book on the case became a New York Times Bestseller.

-The story was turned into a play by Rob Urbinati called Hazelwood Jr. High, which starred Chloë Sevigny as Tackett.
+The story was adapted into a play by Rob Urbinati named Hazelwood Jr. High, which featured Chloë Sevigny as Tackett.
 The play was published by Samuel French, Inc. in September 2009.

-The 2023 novel Penance by Eliza Clark, which is structured as a fictional true crime book, centers on a murder with details and characters largely based on the murder of Shanda Sharer.
+The 2023 novel Penance by Eliza Clark, which is structured as a fictional true crime book, concerns a murder with details and characters based largely on Sharer's murder.

-The poem In God's Arms by author Lacy Gray was dedicated to the family of Shanda Renée Sharer.
+The poem In God's Arms by author Lacy Gray was dedicated to the family of Sharer.
 It was published on February 8, 1993, and May 11, 1995, in the Jeffersonville Evening News.
-The 2008 book kissing dead girls includes the Daphne Gottlieb poem The Whole World Is Singing, told from the point of view of Shanda Sharer and includes lines from notes written from Sharer to Amanda Heavrin.
+The 2008 book kissing dead girls includes the Daphne Gottlieb poem The Whole World Is Singing, told from the point of view of Sharer and includes lines from notes written from Sharer to Heavrin.